baichen-du/baichen-du.github.io/index.md

 <br>
 **Plotting in Python and R: A side-by-side comparison**
 <div style="text-align: justify">
 ggplot2 in R has been the go-to tools for plotting in many fields.
 However, when automating linguistic data analyses or controlling more up-to-date experimental devices (e.g., eyetracker), Python seems to be a more handier option.
-To better streamlining the transition to Python, I wrote this tutorial to compare plotting in R with ggplot (and related packages) and in Python with seaborn/matplotlib, including frequently manipulated parameters such as font size, legends, size, coloring, linetypes, grids etc. Visually friendly plotting is also discussed.
+To better streamlining the transition to Python, I wrote this tutorial to compare plotting in R with ggplot (and related packages) and in Python with seaborn/matplotlib, including frequently manipulated parameters such as font size, legends, size, coloring, linetypes, grids etc. Principles for reader friendly plotting, especially for the visually impaired, is also discussed.
 </div>
 <br>
 **Calling Praat in R for fully replicable acoustic measurement**